awillborn/abs_talk/munch_draft.md

 The puzzle is this: for flower-foraging to achieve pollination and therefor to work for the *flowers*, pollinators must visit flowers of the same species in sequence, otherwise the pollen is wasted.
 But the foragers are not flying around for the sake of pollinating — they are visiting the flowers to get food, and it seems that a more time and energy efficient way to forage would be, after each flower, to visit the closest flower of any type likely to yield nectar.
 But many pollinators, and we now know this is true for many insect groups as well as for birds and bats, exhibit a strong “history effect” wherein the likelihood of an animal actually landing and attempting to feed from a given flower, upon encountering it (i.e. approaching it closely enough to identify it) is much higher when the flower is of the same species as the lower flower visited.
 (Reviewed in robert j. gegear and terence m. laverty 2005; Definition of 'history effect' from Goulson and Wright 1998)

-Flower constancy in the hoverflies Episyrphus balteatus (Degeer) and Syrphus ribesii (L.) (Syrphidae) Dave Goulson and Nick P. Wright 1998

 The modern interpretation of what is known as Darwin's Interference Hypothesis (defined in Woodward & Laverty 1992, reviewed in Gegear and Laverty 2005) is that there is a time cost to switching between flowers, because skills improve with learning, pollinators are limited in the variations of flower-handling skills they can remember, and learning new pollination skills interferes with previously learned skills.

 An alternative is the 'search image' hypothesis — essentially that an image of the last flower visited is primed in memory, making the animal more likely to spot on matching the image for the next flower.
 This would make sense if desirable flowers were difficult to spot in their visual backgrounds, which is sometimes true, as animals such as blue jays can improve their performance on spotting cryptic targets by focusing on a single target type (Bond and Riley 1991, reviewed in Gegear and Laverty 2005)